Skip to main content

 What do you do when you missed a characteristic while ballooning?
 With GroundControl, you no longer have to start from scratch β€” you can insert a balloon after the fact.

-Once you have selected the correct balloon, turn Annotation Mode on, and balloon the characteristic that you missed previously.
+Once you have selected the correct balloon, turn Ballooning Mode on, and balloon the characteristic that you missed previously.
 After giving it a second to process, your new balloon will be in place, and you will find that all balloons after have been automatically renumbered.

 Sub-Ballooning